Tacoma Narrows Bridge (1940): Design and construction

 The decision to use such shallow and narrow girders proved the bridge's undoing.
 With such minimal girders, the deck of the bridge was insufficiently rigid and was easily moved about by winds; from the start, the bridge became infamous for its movement.
-A mild to moderate wind could cause alternate halves of the center span to visibly rise and fall several feet over four- to five-second intervals.
+A mild to moderate wind could cause alternate halves of the centre span to visibly rise and fall several feet over four- to five-second intervals.
 This flexibility was experienced by the builders and workmen during construction, which led some of the workers to christen the bridge "Galloping Gertie".
 The nickname soon stuck, and even the public (when the toll-paid traffic started) felt these motions on the day that the bridge opened on July 1, 1940.